nteract/papermill/docs/extending-entry-points.rst

 This allows users to specify the engine from ``papermill_timing`` by passing the command line argument ``--engine timer_engine``.

-As you can see, this adds our "injected" output to each code cell:
+In the image below, the notebook on the left was executed with the new custom engine, while the one on the left was executed with the standard papermill engine.
+As you can see, this adds our "injected" output to each code cell

 .. image:: img/custom_execution_engine.png